 - Ph.D.
 Religion & Theology (focus in moral psychology)

 Doctoral Thesis Title: Moral Disengagement, Hope and Spirituality in Combat Veterans.

 - Ph.D.
 Human Resource Development & Organizational Leadership

-Dissertation Research: Belief and Moral Judgment: Considering Implications of a Religious Paradox in neo-Kohlbergian Moral Reasoning
+Doctoral Dissertation Title: Belief and Moral Judgement: Considering Implications of a Religious Paradox in Neo-Kohlbergian Moral Reasoning.

 Regent University, School of Business & Leadership